lali-labs/lali-portfolio/README.md

 - Showcase my web development projects
 - Demonstrate my skills in HTML, CSS, and JavaScript
 - Provide a professional online presence for potential employers or collaborators
-- All my web developement projects will be listed in this repository as new files

 ---